adobeio/adobeio-documentation/Webhook_docs_intro.md

 1. Select "Add a webhook".
 The dialog expands to display the webhook details.

 2. Give the webhook a name and description.
 As the webhook URL, fill in the URL provided by ngrok, but change the protocol to `https`; for example,  `https://595ae592.ngrok.io`.
-Also, check the boxes for the three available event types: Asset Created, Updated, and Deleted.
+Also, check the boxes for the three available event types: Creative Cloud Asset Deleted, Updated, and Created.

   ![Specifying the webhook](img/Console_6.png "Specifying the webhook")

-3. Select "Save", click the Captcha ("I'm not a robot"), and then select "Create integration".
+3. Select "Save", complete the Captcha ("I'm not a robot"), and then select "Create integration".
 You should see an acknowledgement that your integration has been created.

   ![Completing the integration](img/Console_7.png "Completing the integration")